sami-dca/sami_dca/PAPER.md

 Sami-specific known attacks.

-The goal of documenting attacks is for current and future maintainers to know where security and reliability can be improved in Sami.
+The goal of documenting attacks is for current and future maintainers to know where security and reliability should be improved in Sami.
-We are aware that documenting attacks might give ideas to some, but we hope to interest security researchers to come up together with solutions.
+We are aware that documenting attacks might simplify an attacker's job, but we also hope to interest security researchers, so solutions can be implemented.

 ## Sybil attacks